kjs452/cpsc/README.md

 [https://obsolescence.wixsite.com/obsolescence/pidp-11]

 # Walkthrough
-I got this code working again by porting it to BSD 2.11 under a pdp-11 architecure running under SIMH.
+I got this code working again by porting it to BSD 2.11 running under SIMH.
 Whew...
 Anyway, here is the game play walkthrough.

 ```